Rich Flu

 Rich Flu (La fiebre de los ricos) is a 2024 English-language Spanish film written, directed, and produced by Galder Gaztelu-Urrutia.
 It stars Mary Elizabeth Winstead, Rafe Spall, Lorraine Bracco, Jonah Hauer-King, and Timothy Spall.
 It premiered at the 57th Sitges Film Festival on October 6, 2024.
+The plot of the film coincides with that of the novel "Antidystopia" published in 2020.

 Plot

 A disease targets the richest people on Earth, starting with billionaires, then millionaires, and so on, causing people to give away their assets to avoid death.
-The plot of the film coincides with that of the novel "Antidystopia" published in 2020.

 Production

 In February 2022, the film was announced at the European Film Market, with Rosamund Pike on board to star.
 In April, Sierra/Affinity closed deals with several international distributors, and in May, Daniel Brühl and Macaulay Culkin joined the cast.
 Production began by November 2022, with actors spotted on set.
 In February 2023, the official cast was announced at EFM, revealing Pike, Brühl, and Culkin had dropped out due to scheduling conflicts.
 Filming took place in Barcelona, Fuerteventura, and Senegal.
 In April 2024, cast member Jonah Hauer-King said he had recently completed ADR sessions for the film.